 I grew up on Mt.
 Oread, a hill we call a mountain in Kansas, surrounded by artists in a community that pushes the limits for artistic expression.
 It was only natural that as a resident of Lawrence I would be drawn to the arts, photography in particular.
 I left one “K” state for the other one when I decided to follow my dream and get a degree at Western Kentucky University.
 It was there that I saw that my Mt.
 Oread was but a small hill in comparison to the rolling terrain of the Bluegrass State.
-Currently I am a Photo Editor for the Associated Press at their headquarters in New York.
+Currently I am a Photo Editor for the Associated Press in Washington, D.C.
 Prior to joining AP I worked as a videographer and photojournalist at the Northwest Herald in Crystal Lake, Il.
 I have spent time working for The Patriot-News, The Topeka Capital-Journal, Oregonian and Monroe Evening News.
-I have a Bachelors of Arts in Photojournalism and Political Science.
+I have a Bachelor of Arts in Photojournalism and Political Science.